This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a 10-inch skillet over medium-high heat, heat oil 30 seconds.
+- Heat the oil in a 10-inch skillet over medium-high heat for 30 seconds.

-- Add chicken to the skillet and cook 4 minutes on each side.
-Transfer chicken to a large plate, cover, and set aside.
+- Add the chicken and cook for 4 minutes per side until browned.
+Transfer to a plate, cover, and set aside.

-- Add chopped onions, bell peppers, garlic, and rosemary to the pan and cook, stirring occasionally, 2 minutes.
+- Add the onions, bell peppers, garlic, and rosemary to the skillet.
+Cook, stirring occasionally, for 2 minutes.

-- Add wine and bring to a boil.
-Cook 2 to 3 minutes, stirring occasionally until almost all of the wine has evaporated.
+- Pour in the wine and bring to a boil.
+Cook for 2 to 3 minutes, stirring occasionally, until most of the wine has evaporated.

-- Stir in the tomatoes and add the chicken back to the pan.
-Reduce heat to low, cover and simmer 25 minutes until chicken is cooked through.
+- Reduce the heat to low, cover, and simmer for 25 minutes, until the chicken is cooked through.

 Notes